Wirecloud/wirecloud/docs/source/widgets/template/xml_template.rst

     + **Platform.Wiring**.
 Defines the list of variables to communicate with other widgets.
 It may contain any number of these elements:

         + **Event**.
-Events produced by a widget, which value will be received by other widgets as slots.
-Must have the following attributes
-          mandatorily:
+Widgets may send Events through an output endpoint.
+But before they can use these output endpoints they must declare them using the Event element.
+Event elements require the following
+          attributes:

             + *name*.
-Name of the variable.
+Name of the output endpoint.
             + *type*.
-Data type of the variable.
+Data type used by the output endpoint.
 So far only the type text (string) is allowed.
             + *label*.
 Label to be displayed in the user interface.
             + *friendcode*.
-Keyword used to tag the event, so it can be easily suggested valid conection during the wiring process.
+Keyword used to tag the output endpoint, so it can be easily suggested valid conection during the wiring process.

         + **Slot**.
-Define the variable where widget receives the value of the event which another widget has produced.
-Each slot must have the following attributes:
+Define an input endpoint which is going to used by the widget for receiving events from other widgets.
+Each input endpoint must have the following attributes:

             + *name*.
-Name of the variable.
+Name of the input endpoint.
             + *type*.
-Data type of the variable.
+Data type used bye the input endpoint.
 So far only the type text (string) is allowed.
             + *label*.
 Label to be displayed in the user interface.
+            + *action_label*.
+Short text describing what is going to happen if an event is sent to this input endpoint.
+Other widgets will use this text in buttons, selection boxes, etc... allowing end users to select what to do (and the widget will send a event to the associated target endpoint).
             + *friendcode*.
-Keyword used to tag the slot, so it can be easily suggested valid conection during the wiring process.
+Keyword used to tag the input endpoint, so it can be easily suggested valid conection during the wiring process.

     + **Platform.Context**.
 Element in which variables of context are defined.
       These variables provide widgets with a context, which are managed by the